-Anna Hall (English 1987) produced and directed ‘Behind Closed Doors’ (True Vision Aire for BBC One), which has been nominated for a BAFTA for Best Single Documentary.
-Shot over 12 months, and starting from the moment a 999 call is received, the film follows three brave women who each waive their right to anonymity to show how insidious and terrifying domestic abuse can be.
-'Behind Closed Doors' gives an extraordinary insight into the most common violent crime to take place in the home.
-The British Academy Television Awards winners will be announced at a ceremony on 14 May 2017.
+Anna Hall (English 1987) produced and directed ‘Behind Closed Doors’ (True Vision Aire for BBC One), which was nominated for a BAFTA for Best Single Documentary.
+The film has also been nominated for The Orwell Prize for Exposing Britain’s Social Evils 2017.
+Shot over 12 months, and starting from the moment a 999 call is received, 'Behind Closed Doors' follows three brave women who each waive their right to anonymity to show how insidious and terrifying domestic abuse can be.
+It gives an extraordinary insight into the most common violent crime to take place in the home.

 Denise Xifara, (MMath, 2005-9) co-founder of Nupinion, an ethical big data company dedicated to improving media literary, was Enterprising Oxford's Entrepreneur of the Week on 3 April 2017.
 Enterprising Oxford is a University of Oxford initiative to encourage, support and promote entrepreneurship in and around Oxford.
 Read more about Denise and her work at Nupinion to develop free tools that empower digital citizens to break through media biases, regional and linguistic barriers and mitigate information overload here.

 Dr Val McDermid (English, 1972) was elected to become a Fellow of the Royal Society of Edinburgh in February 2017.
 She is one of 60 distinguished individuals hailing from sectors that range from the arts, business, science and technology and academia.
 They join the current RSE Fellowship whose varied expertise supports the advancement of learning and useful knowledge in Scottish public life.

 Anna Hall (English, 1987) has been shortlisted for this year's Grierson Award for 'Best Documentary on a Contemporary Theme - Domestic', for her work on Behind Closed Doors.